 b) Dynamically adjusting appointment types durations so patients wouldn’t arrive too early and find a rushing provider

-c) Using communication to make sure that patients arrived on time
+c) Using real-time communication to make sure that patients arrived on time

 4) Transparent billing and insurance companies

-Both teams tackled the issue of billing and the complexity of dealing with insurance companies.
-One did this by creating a subscription model that replaced insurance.
-The other did extensive deals with the insurance companies incentivizing them to share data and records in exchange for simple pricing.
+The teams tackled the issue of billing and the complexity of dealing with insurance companies.
+Some examples include a subscription model that replaced insurance or extensive deals with the insurance companies incentivizing them to share data and records in exchange for simple pricing.

-Without staff there, both teams turned slightly to robotics, but not as much as one would think.
-The robot played the role of a greeter, bringing patients to their room and escorting them out.
+Without staff there, both teams turned slightly to robotics, although not as much as one would think.
+The robot played the role of a greeter, showing patients to their room and escorting them out.

 A Key Takeaway

-Many tools mentioned here are already in the market.
+We don’t think the medical office of the future should have zero staff but we did want to challenge ourselves to think about ways to eliminate the unnecessary manual tasks in order to find a better balance for your resources.
+Many tools mentioned here are already in the market in some capacity.
 Utilizing the right tools to create an integrated solution will pay huge dividends in increasing office productivity.